Tooblippe/tooblippe/readme.md

 the energy supply and consulting environment.

-My passion for `Python development` have set me down a slow but steady path to become a self employed full stack developer.
+My passion for `Python development` have set me down a slow but steady path to become a self-employed full stack developer.

 Most of my clients are in the engineering space although my largest project is an international trade application